nickolasj77/triangle_analyser/README.md

 ### -Python program that analyses if a triangle with determined measurements can exist-

-OBS: you can turn it into an app through cxfreezes per example
+OBS: you can turn it into an app through cxfreeze per example